inf380p/fall2021/_posts/2021-10-27-weifeng0102-two-trinkets.md

 # Reflection:
-I tried to define a function to draw teeth.
+I tried to define a function to draw sharp teeth.
 After calling this function, I can customize the number of teeth.
 The first difficulty I encountered was calculating the angle of rotation and when to turn the angle in the nested loop.

 After several attempts, I finally succeeded, but it seems that I have made the code a bit complicated.
 Turtle has to turn the angle twice after drawing a tooth.
 I am trying to simplify it.